 Teams, and the outcomes they produce through work, are best represented by the hands and feet in our business anatomy.
-Teams, especially small ones, are the nimble parts within the organization, and are the most capable of working in unison, pivoting and adapting to change, and producing needed results.
+Teams, especially small ones, are the nimble parts within the organization and are the most capable of working in unison, pivoting and adapting to change, and producing needed results.
 Expressions like “Feet on the Ground” reflect team characteristics such as realism, stability, and pragmatism.
-Similarly, “Hands On,” represents the direct contact, and understanding, teams have with organizational operations and a closeness to customer’s wants and needs.
+Similarly, “Hands-On,” represents the direct contact, and understanding, teams have with organizational operations and a closeness to customers’ wants and needs.
 When we are forced to change and adapt quickly, it’s no wonder we look to teams as the primary driver of that change.
 However, the organizational evolution from small, autonomous teams to large, hierarchical bureaucracies has hobbled teams’ effectiveness.

-Over the last several decades, the management of teams and their work has relied on a top down, command and control style approach, with goals and directives defined at the top and then pushed down for execution among the teams.
+Over the last several decades, the management of teams and their work has relied on a top-down, command and control style approach, with goals and directives defined at the top and then pushed down for execution among the teams.
 The failure of that approach has been broadly examined over the last several years.
 One article that I found impactful was from the Human Capital Institute (HCI) entitled “Two Things You Must Do to Align Employees with Your Strategic Goals.”
-In the article, David Lee sites a study of 23,000 employees where “only 2 out of 10 employees report having a clear line of sight between their tasks and the goals of their team and employer as a whole… They don’t know which behaviors, actions or activities generate the most value.
+In the article, David Lee cites a study of 23,000 employees where “only 2 out of 10 employees report having a clear line of sight between their tasks and the goals of their team and employer as a whole… They don’t know which behaviors, actions, or activities generate the most value.
 When an employee can’t see the big picture, it becomes easy to ‘major in the minors’—to spend time on tasks that provide little economic value while neglecting high value-generating activities.”

 When we see challenges like those in the HCI article, we often look to technology to solve the problem.
 Better task management or work management solutions for instance might be a fix to provide greater transparency and control over work and goals.
-However there have been millions and millions of dollars poured into a slew of SaaS based, work management solutions that are on the market today to make them faster, cheaper, prettier, and easier to use- but have they solved the real problems?
+However there have been millions and millions of dollars poured into a slew of SaaS-based, work management solutions that are on the market today to make them faster, cheaper, prettier, and easier to use- but have they solved the real problems?
 Are the tasks in those systems just “work” within the team, and simply a better way to manage the “minors?”
 Are they delivering the right outcomes and value?

 What if we took goals from the top, and pushed them down to the tasks with a Goal Management solution?
-That would be a start, but in most cases the approach has proven to be impractical because of the time it takes for management to define the goals, push them down, and translate them into the activities within the teams; often takes many months.
+That would be a start, but in most cases, the approach has proven to be impractical because of the time it takes for management to define the goals, push them down, and translate them into the activities within the teams; often takes many months.
 Furthermore, what happens when goals change?

-What is becoming clearer to teams and entire organizations is that “re-skinning” old methods with new technology isn’t the solution.
-We must take a fundamental look at the way we define and manage goals and strategic intent, how teams are organized and managed, and how leadership gets the necessary insights for better understanding, decisions and actions to effectively manage the organization.
+What is becoming clearer to teams and entire organizations is that “re-skinning” old methods with new technology aren’t the solution.
+We must take a fundamental look at the way we define and manage goals and strategic intent, how teams are organized and managed, and how leadership gets the necessary insights for better understanding, decisions, and actions to effectively manage the organization.
 The increasing momentum of business agility, and the mindset change it represents, is part of this “fundamental look” and action many organizations are taking today.

 The four blogs to follow will address the remaining pieces of the whole “Anatomy of the Organization,” and the importance of bringing these elements together.